RETURN_TO_INTELLIGENCE

 • Digital platforms must be registered with SAT

-• 50% VAT withholding required when seller provides RFC
+• 100% VAT withholding when seller has NO RFC; 50% VAT withholding when seller provides valid RFC

 • 5-year data storage with SAT access

-• Penalties: Up to 300% of goods' value for non-compliance
+• Penalties: Up to 300% of goods' value — and a "kill switch" (temporary suspension of internet access to the platform)

 The courier tariff increase from 19% to 33.5% (effective Jan 1) continues to affect China → Mexico shipments.
 USMCA-qualifying goods from US/Canada remain exempt.